cb109/voice_to_text/README.md

 ![](voice_to_text/core/static/icons/icon_192.png)

-A web app that you can install on your phone with via Chrome, which allows to share an audio file (e.g. voice messages) to it to transcribe the audio into text (using [https://replicate.com/openai/whisper](https://replicate.com/openai/whisper), you need an account!).
+A web app that you can install on your phone from Chrome (only Chrome right now has the needed APIs), which allows to share an audio file (e.g. voice messages) to it to transcribe the audio into text (using [https://replicate.com/openai/whisper](https://replicate.com/openai/whisper), you need an account!).